They have biked with us

 Mountain Biking In Atlas Mountains.

-Fantastic guides and support service provided over the 6 days spent biking in and around the atlas mountains.
+Fantastic guides and support service provided over the 6 days spent mountain biking in Morocco and around the atlas mountains.
 All inclusive package included transfers and accommodation, support vehicle, along with guides.
 Two, three day trips were organised to carry a bunch of novice bikers through the basics of biking whilst operating at altitude.
 The guide, mstafa, was very knowledgeable and a great pleasure to work with.
 Many thanks!
 I would recommend this strongly to all of my friends!!

 Atlas To Sahara Mountain Bike Trip Met, And Then Exceeded, Our Expectations.
 A.k.a.
 Morocco Flat